Zuhair-CS/stdlib/docs/user-guides/recipes/how_to_create_an_ndarray_filled_with_random_numbers.md

 -->

-# How to create ndarrays of random numbers
+# How to create an ndarray filled with random numbers

+> Create an ndarray of uniformly-distributed pseudorandom numbers (with optional reproducibility via a seed).

 ## Introduction

-stdlib provides elegantly designed APIs and packages to help you create multi-dimensional arrays (a.k.a., ndarrays) containing pseudorandom numbers drawn from statistical distributions.
+stdlib provides APIs and packages to help you create multi-dimensional arrays (a.k.a., ndarrays) containing pseudorandom numbers drawn from statistical distributions.
 These APIs allow you to specify seeds in order to generate reproducible sequences and to specify the output array shape and precision.

 In this recipe, we will use [`@stdlib/random/uniform`][@stdlib/random/uniform] to create ndarrays containing pseudorandom numbers drawn from a uniform distribution.